exasol/docker-db/FAQ.md

     SELECT 1;
     ```

 2. The BucketFS service can be checked by listing the buckets on the default port (2581).
-The return contain the entry `default`, which is the name of the one bucket that always exists right out of the box.
+The returned list contains the entry `default`, which is the name of the one bucket that always exists right out of the box.
+Depending on whether you added more buckets, there can be additional buckets.

     ```shell
     curl https://localhost:2581/ -k
     ```

     The option `-k` disables the certificate check.
-If you want to also make sure in your health check that the TLS certificate is valid, you will need to install a proper certificate in the Exasol docker instance.
+If you want to also make sure in your health check that the TLS certificate is valid, you will need to install a proper certificate in the Exasol Docker instance.
 Out of the box it comes with a self-signed certificate.

-3. You can check whether UDFs in your desired programming language are available by running a simple UDF script in that language.
+3. You can check if UDFs in your desired programming language are available by running a simple UDF script in that language.
-   Here is an example for checking whether Python UDFs are available.
+   Here is an example for checking if Python UDFs are available.

     ```sql
     -- Preparation